pymc-devs/pymc-examples/myst_nbs/case_studies/item_response_nba.myst.md

 ```

 The histograms above suggest that it might be appropriate to add a hierarchical layer to our model.
 Namely, group disadvantaged and committing players by the respective positions to account for the role of position in evaluating the latent skills `theta` and `b`.
 This can be done in our Rasch model by imposing mean and variance hyperpriors for each player grouped by the positions, which is left as an exercise for the reader.
 To this end, notice that the dataframe `df_orig` is set up precisely to add this hierarchical structure.
 Have fun!

+A warm thank you goes to [Eric Ma](https://github.com/ericmjl) for many useful comments that improved this notebook.

 +++ {"tags": []}